Raw sugar extends recovery but upside capped, cocoa falls

 Dealers said sugar’s upside remains capped by a lack of physical demand, fund long liquidation and from scale down buying from commercial consumers.

-September New York cocoa slipped 0.2% to $2,398 a tonne, having hit its highest in nearly a month on Monday.
+September New York cocoa fell 1% to $2,379 a tonne, having hit its highest in nearly a month on Monday.

 Swiss chocolate maker Barry Callebaut said sales volume growth accelerated in the three months to May 31, with growth in the chocolate business jumping over 20%.